-Over time, as goods and services become more expensive, the value of money will subsequently fall, and the purchasing power of people will also come down.
+Over time, as goods and services become more expensive the value of money will subsequently fall, and the purchasing power of people will also come down.
 This is the situation in an inflationary environment.
 Inflation can be defined as the persistent rise in aggregate level of prices of goods and services in an economy.
-According to Adrangi et al. (1999), consistent price rise wears out the purchasing power of money and other financial assets with fixed values, creating serious economic distortions and uncertainty, and they point out that some portion of inflation rate will be anticipated by economic agents and capital markets.
-However, the unanticipated portion of inflationary environment, funds generated by depreciation often are not sufficient to replace a firm's assets as they become obsolete.
+According to Adrangi et al. (2000), consistent price rise wears out the purchasing power of money and other financial assets with fixed values creating serious economic distortions and uncertainty, and they point out that some portion of inflation rate will be anticipated by economic agents and capital markets.
+However, the unanticipated portion of inflation may surprise equity markets and affect returns.
+McGuigan et al. (2010) argue that in an inflationary environment, funds generated by depreciation often are not sufficient to replace a firm's assets as they become obsolete.
 Under these circumstances, a firm may be forced to retain a higher percentage of earnings to maintain the earning power of its asset base.
-Following this discussion, one may put forward the following proposition: